Not the Traditional Baseball Game

-Become a Legend Mode
+Become a Legend Mode (3 out of 5)

 In The Bigs 2, the Become a Legend Mode is the main mode in the game.
 In this career mode, the players begin by creating a character starting out in the minor leagues.
 The player then guides the character through a career in the Minor Leagues and the Pros, eventually becoming a Hall of Famer.
 In the quest to become a legend players have to win games with other teams, and play through mini games which improve player stats.